21 Day Grand Alaska Loop

 5 View on Map

 Travel back in time today.
 This morning you'll board a historic riverboat for a ride along the Chena and Tanana rivers, then pan for gold in the afternoon...and keep whatever you find.
 You could also take this opportunity and do something very special: a tour of the Arctic Circle!
 Fly, drive, or do a combo trip north, where you'll get a real sense for not only this rugged landscape, but also for the people and culture in this unique area.
+Other activities include fishing, getting nose to nose with reindeer, and dog sled demonstrations.

 Drive from Fairbanks to Copper Center